 The Columbia Schizophrenia Research Center

-The Columbia Schizophrenia Research Center (CSRC) is located at the New York State Psychiatric Institute (NYSPI) on the Columbia-Presbyterian Medical Campus, and is part of the Columbia University Department of Psychiatry.
+The Columbia Schizophrenia Research Center (CSRC) is located at the New York State Psychiatric Institute (NYSPI) on the Columbia-Presbyterian Medical Campus and is part of the Columbia University Department of Psychiatry.

+Our research center includes a team of doctors, trained research scientists, and other staff.
 We specialize in schizophrenia (and schizoaffective disorder) research and conduct several research studies at any given time, all of which are designed to answer questions about the nature and causes of schizophrenia/schizoaffective disorder and optimal treatment approaches.
-Occasionally our studies examine psychiatric disorders other than schizophrenia.
+Occasionally, our studies examine psychiatric disorders other than schizophrenia.

-General Criteria for Admission
+General Criteria for Eligibility

 The following general criteria are also typically required, although some individual studies may have broader criteria: